 K-8 School Program at a Glance

-Kindergarten, 1st and 2nd grades in Fall 2014 Additional grades to be added each subsequent year until 8th grade 10:1 student/teacher ratio or better Extended care available
+Kindergarten through 4th grades in Fall 2016 Additional grades to be added each subsequent year until 8th grade 10:1 student/teacher ratio or better Extended care available

-For Kindergarten, children must be 5 years old by August 1, 2014 to apply.
+For 2016-2017 Kindergarten enrollment, children must be 5 years old by August 1, 2016 to apply.
 No previous Mandarin experience is required.

 We seek to challenge students with a rich and rigorous curriculum relevant to the group and responsive to individual strengths and abilities.
 We inspire students to: